cemac/jupyterhub_provisioning/README.md

     comment: 'Allow HTTPS'
 ```

-#### Miniconda
+#### Miniforge

-The `miniconda` role is used to install Anaconda Python.
+The `miniforge` role is used to install Python via the Miniforge installer.

-By default, this role will download `Miniconda3-latest-Linux-x86_64.sh` (if a new install is to be performed), and install within the specified directory.
+By default, this role will download `Miniforge3-Linux-x86_64.sh"` (if a new install is to be performed), and install within the specified directory.

 Additional channels, packages to be installed (either via `conda` or `pip`), and whether the installation should be updated can be specified in the configuration:

 ```
-miniconda_installs:
+miniforge_installs:
   # jupyterhub1234:
   - path: '/opt/jupyterhub1234/conda'
     user: 'root'